-Seahawks position overview: Seattle doesn’t have to make big changes at corner, but it could
+Seahawks position overview: Seattle doesn’t have to make big changes at cornerback — but it could

 Contract situation: Now an unrestricted free agent.

-2019 number to know: Started three games — wins against Atlanta and Carolina and the home loss to Arizona.
+2019 number to know: Started three games — victories against Atlanta and Carolina and the home defeat against Arizona.
 Played substantially in nickel and dime packages against Eagles and Vikings in regular season but saw no defensive snaps in playoffs.

 Ugo Amadi